SGSSGene/cpmpack/README.md

     }
 ```

-EAch translationset object has the following layout, all keys must be complete lower-case or upper-case.
+Each translationset object has the following layout, all keys must be complete lower-case or upper-case.
 ```
     {
       "name": "myLib::myLib2",